 I don’t know

 Explanation: A is correct because the data are likely to be significantly different.
-B and D are high non-significant and C is nonsensical.
+B and D are highly non-significant and C is nonsensical.

 Which of the following is the best summation of these results?

 Beetles don’t like it when it is hot and so they do not want to mate for as long